rust-tutorials/triangle-from-scratch/book_src/loading_vulkan/using_vkGetInstanceProcAddr.md

     pCreateInfo: &VkInstanceCreateInfo,
     pAllocator: Option<&VkAllocationCallbacks>,
     pInstance: &mut VkInstance
-  );
+  ) -> VkResult;
 ```
 The main time that you *can't* use references instead of pointers is with "list of" values.
 If you have a list of things and you're supposed to pass a pointer to the first element,
 then passing a reference instead would tag things with the wrong LLVM IR internally.
 That's why `vkGetInstanceProcAddr` didn't use `&u8` for the function name argument.
-Still, most of the time a pointer is only to a single struct, and in those cases we can use references.
+Still, often enough a pointer is only to a single struct, and in those cases we can use references.

-Unfortunately for us... that will kinda *explode* our module with new stuff.
+Unfortunately for us,
+this one innocent little function pointer type is gonna *explode* our module with additional required definitions.

+### VkInstanceCreateInfo

 The [VkInstanceCreateInfo](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkInstanceCreateInfo.html)
 struct follows a pattern we'll become familiar with as we see more Vulkan.